-1. On-line New Student Orientation Program
+1. Online New Student Orientation Program

 The on-line new student orientation program called JONSO (Juilliard Online New Student Orientation) provides students with information about institutional policies contained in the Student Code of Conduct as well as local, state, and federal laws relative to drug and alcohol use and/or distribution.
 JONSO also includes information about the School's Title IX Policy which addresses sexual harassment and misconduct; the student amnesty policy relative to Title IX violations; and guidelines for healthy relationships.
-Participation in JONSO is required and must be completed prior to registration for classes.
+Participation in JONSO is required and must be completed before registering for classes.